RobertTalbert/roberttalbert.github.io/_posts/2017-01-03-grading-status-board-trello.md

+---
+title: "Sanity Check: Set up a student-friendly grading status board using Trello"
+excerpt: "Do you ever get tired of being asked when you'll be done grading something?
+Do students get tired of asking you?
+In this post I'll show you how to use Trello to create a publicly-accessible grading status board that gives students the info they need and keeps you organized without the pestering."
+comments: true
+share: true
+tags:
+  - Sanity check
+  - Trello
+  - Grading
+---

 _This is the first in a weekly series of articles here that I call "Sanity Check".
-I hope to post these every Tuesday, with articles on profhacks, tips on productivity and wellness, and ways for professors (and teachers of all sorts) to save time, get stuff done, and be happy._
+I hope to post Sanity Checks every Tuesday, with articles on profhacks, tips on productivity and wellness, and ways for professors (and teachers of all sorts) to save time, get stuff done, and be happy._

 Part of good course design as we start a new semester means considering _how to give feedback to students_.
 "Feedback", of course, means a lot more than just _grading_.
 It means giving students information they need, when they need it, in a usable form.
 And one of the most in-demand items of information for student during a course is how soon you'll be handing back graded work.